 But when parents and kids have so many things to take care of before school starts, vaccines are often pushed back or ignored entirely, and that’s a dangerous procrastination.
 Vaccines not only protect your child, but they help protect the entire community your child is in, because if your child is immune from these diseases, they cannot contract and spread it either.
 With the news filled with Ebola concerns the issue of vaccinations for preventable diseases is also becoming a very popular topic.

-However you handle immunizations, make sure you get in for them during the month of August, which is National Immunization Month.
+However you handle immunizations, make sure you get in for them during the month of August: National Immunization Month.
 The more you do to prevent illnesses, the less you and your community has to worry about.
 And the more time you kids can spend being kids… and doing homework.
 Ugh.